February 7, 2019

 Conclusion: How To Learn Google Tag Manager

 There are multiple ways to master GTM, both free and paid.
-My recommendation is to start with free GTM Fundamentals course (created by Google).
+My recommendation is to start with a free GTM Fundamentals course (created by me).
 In less than a day you’ll get the basics necessary for further growth.

 Then, think of how much spare time do you have.
-Choose paid online or offline courses if time is a very precious for you.
+Choose paid online or offline courses if time is very precious for you.
 Otherwise, try learning on your own: follow blogs, watch video tutorials, etc. Learning on your own is definitely possible but will require much more time.